dfinity/sns-testing/draft_1_proposal_instructions.md

    ./cleanup.sh
    ```

-1. Deploy your dapp onto the local `dfx` server the way you normally would.
-You
+1. Deploy your dapp to the testing environment the way you would normally deploy
+   to a local canister execution environment.
+Note that the local canister
+   execution environment is using port 8080.

-   can find your dapp repo under the path `/dapp` in the Docker container.
-Note
+   You can find your dapp repo under the path `/dapp` in the Docker
-   that the `dfx` server is using port 8080.
+   container.

    Alternatively, you can deploy the [example dapp] like so: